Jen-Harris/portfolio/README.md

 To help students overcome anxiety about responding to long, unseen texts, we simplified the task by starting them off on a shorter piece of writing, and a multiple-choice question to help prompt ideas for their inferences.

 ### Design Sprint :art:
-For our design spring we followed a number of methods to reach a
+For our design spring we followed a number of methods:
 * User research
 * User Personas
 * Problem statements